-- Official transcripts showing proof of bachelor’s degree
+- Official transcripts showing proof of bachelor’s degree.

-- Proof of teacher program completion at an accredited teacher preparation school
+- Proof of program completion at an approved teacher preparation school.

-- Completed application for teaching certification in Minnesota
+- Completed application for teaching certification in Minnesota.

-- Payment of non-refundable certification processing fee
+- Payment of non-refundable certification processing fee.

-- Passing scores on required examinations
+- Passing scores on the required examinations.

-Minnesota Teacher Salary and Jobs
+Minnesota Teacher Outlook, Salary, and Jobs